balena-os/balena-os/pages/docs/gettingstarted.md

 // reply to request with "Hello World!" app.get('/', function (req, res) {
-  res.send("Hello World, I'm a container running on resinOS!");
+  res.send("Hello World, I'm a container running on balenaOS!");
 });

 //start a server on port 80 and log its start to our console